toudatouda/craftinginterpreters/book/representing-code.md

 There we go.
 Now we can define operations on expressions without having to muck with the classes or our generator script.
-Compile and run this generator script to output an updated "Expr.java" file.
-It contains a generated Visitor interface and a set of expression node classes that support the Visitor pattern using it.
+Compile and run this generator script to output an updated "Expr.java" file. [compile: (at doc java) javac com/craftinginterpreters/tool/GenerateAst.java; run: (at doc java) java com.craftinginterpreters.tool.GenerateAst com.craftinginterpreters.lox] It contains a generated Visitor interface and a set of expression node classes that support the Visitor pattern using it.